Kwadwo Baah-Wiredu: Early life and education

 Baah-Wiredu was born in Asante Akim Agogo.
-He started his secondary education at the Kumasi High School, Kumasi in 1967.
+He started his secondary education at the Kumasi High School in 1967.
 He obtained the GCE Ordinary Level Certificate in 1972.
 He had his sixth form education at Prempeh College, also in Kumasi.
 Baah-Wiredu proceeded to the University of Ghana in 1974 and obtained a B.Sc. in Administration (Accounting option).
 He then did a four-year course with the Institute of Chartered Accountants qualifying as a chartered accountant in 1985.

 Career

 Kwadwo Baah-Wiredu worked within various positions with Ghana Airways and Volta River Authority.
 He worked as a senior consultant on computer-systems and as finance manager of Ananse Systems.
-Prior to being a member of Parliament, he was a partner in Asante Wiredu and Associates, an accounting firm.
+Prior to becoming a member of Parliament, he was a partner in Asante Wiredu and Associates, an accounting firm.

 Politics

 Member of Parliament

-Baah-Wiredu began his political career in 1997 after emerging the winner of the 1996 Ghanaian General Election.
+Baah-Wiredu began his political career in 1997 as Member of Parliament for Asante Akim following his victory at the 1996 Ghanaian General Election.
 He was one of the campaigners against the Union government (UNIGOV) concept promoted by General Acheampong's Supreme Military Council in 1978.
 He joined the New Patriotic Party when it was formed in 1992.
 He became an MP in the Second Parliament of the Fourth Republic after the 1996 parliamentary elections and since retained his seat.